NBCLab/NBCLab.github.io/README.md

 Markdown is the simple markup language used throughout GitHub; Jekyll lets you specify content in Markdown files (easy to write) that is rendered into HTML files automatically, instead of having to work directly with HTML (harder to write).

-CSS and LESS provide style-sheets, which are sets of custom formatting commands that the HTML code can use.
+CSS and SASS provide style-sheets, which are sets of custom formatting commands that the HTML code can use.
+We currently only have a SASS style-sheet.

 Liquid is a "template language" that lets you write more standard code (e.g., working with variables) in your HTML and Markdown files.
 Liquid is essential, but frustratingly limited.